AdaCore/gnatstudio/docs/tutorial/editing.rst

 at the right of the `Keywords` line.

 Choose a color, e.g a light green.
-When you're done with the color selection, click on `OK` in the color selection dialog.
+When you're done with the color selection, click on `Select` in the color selection dialog.

 After selecting a color, look at the effects in the source editor.
 If you like the new display, click on `OK` to confirm the changes, otherwise